Is It Safe To Eat Crab During Pregnancy?

 1. Which seafood is safe during pregnancy?

 Low-mercury seafood is safe for consumption during pregnancy in limited servings (8 to 12 ounces per week).
-These include canned tuna, salmon, king crabs, clams, shrimp, oysters, scallops, calamari, and sardines (4).
+These include canned tuna, salmon, king crabs, clams, shrimp, scallops, calamari, sardines, and oysters during pregnancy (4).

 2. What happens when you eat a lot of crabs?